 The Excel T.INV.2T function calculates the inverse of the two-tailed Student's T Distribution, which is a continuous probability distribution that is frequently used for testing hypotheses on small sample data sets.

 The T.INV.2T function is new to Excel 2010.
-However, this function simply replaces the TINV function, which is available in earlier versions of Excel.
+However, this function is simply an updated version of the TINV function, which is available in earlier versions of Excel.